 Gennady Korotkevich, Petr Mitrichev, Adam D’Angelo….
 Have you heard the above name ever…??
 Let me tell you who they are…

-First two people (Gennady Korotkevich, Petr Mitrichev) are popular for being top competitive programmers in the world and the last one (Adam D’Angelo) is also one of the best competitive programmer and Co-Founder of Quora.
+The first two people (Gennady Korotkevich, Petr Mitrichev) are popular for being the top competitive programmers in the world and the last one (Adam D’Angelo) is also one of the best competitive programmers and Co-Founder of Quora.

 Competitive Programming is the best way to get noticed by top product-based companies and crack interviews there but the question is Where to start?.
 Which website is good if you are new to programming?
 What are some websites and what are the contests to participate and compete with others?
 So below we list out all those websites and contests that will provide you the answers to these questions about Competitive Programming…

 GeeksforGeeks mainly focuses on computer science subjects and DSA fundamentals.
 It has plenty of articles with proper explanation of code and their solution so you won’t face difficulty in understanding the logic behind the code.
 The site has multiple language options to solve the problems.
 This site is also useful for placement or interview preparation and it is specially designed to prepare a programmer for getting hired in top companies for software engineering or development roles.

 There are multiple coding challenges.
 These challenges are divided into different topics of Data Structures and Algorithms that will help you to build a solid foundation on each topic.
 You can find all the easy, medium, and hard-level coding problems on this website.
 You can also take various courses for practicing and preparing for the technical interviews.